-Nikta is the Thomas D. and Virginia W. Cabot Career Development Professor in the Department of Physics at MIT and Physics of Living Systems Group.
+Nikta is the Thomas D. and Virginia W. Cabot Career Development Associate Professor in the Department of Physics at MIT and Physics of Living Systems Group.
 She completed her undergraduate degree at Sharif University of Technology and her PhD at Rice University.
 She was a Human Frontier Science Program postdoctoral fellow at Georg-August-Universität in Göttingen, Germany before joining MIT.
 Nikta is an Alfred P. Sloan Research Fellow in Physics.
 She is the recipient of the 2018 IUPAP Young Scientist Prize in Biological Physics and the 2019 NSF CAREER Award.

 Photo credit by Steph Stevens